 First are foremost, donuts with access to fresh air dry out quite quickly, just like bread does.
 That’s why it’s vital to seal them tightly if you want to keep them fresh for a bit longer than the usual day or two.

 How to go about that, you ask?
 An airtight container is your best bet.
 Resealable bags indeed take less space, but donuts often come with topping, and storing such in a bag usually ends up in a mess.
-If you have plain (not even glazed) donuts, feel free to go with the bag, but otherwise, it’s best to stick with the container.
+If you have plain (not even glazed) donuts or sprinkled ones, feel free to go with the bag, but otherwise, it’s best to stick with the container.

 Now let’s talk about whether or not you should refrigerate doughnuts.
 The short answer to that is if your donut is cream-filled or has dairy-based topping or frosting, you should keep it in the fridge.
 Otherwise, it’s okay to leave it at room temperature.